Oklahoma governor grants clemency, spares Julius Jones' life

 Associated Press

-OKLAHOMA CITY (AP) — Oklahoma Gov. Kevin Stitt used his authority to spare the life of Julius Jones on Thursday, just hours before his scheduled execution that had drawn widespread outcry and protests over doubts about his guilt in the slaying of a businessman more than 20 years ago.
+OKLAHOMA CITY (AP) — Oklahoma’s governor spared the life of Julius Jones on Thursday, just hours before his scheduled execution that had drawn widespread outcry and protests over doubts about his guilt in the slaying of a businessman more than 20 years ago.

-Stitt commuted the 41-year-old Jones’ death sentence to life imprisonment without the possibility of parole.
+Gov. Kevin Stitt commuted the 41-year-old Jones’ death sentence to life imprisonment.
 He had been scheduled for execution at 4 p.m.

 “After prayerful consideration and reviewing materials presented by all sides of this case, I have determined to commute Julius Jones’ sentence to life imprisonment without the possibility of parole,” Stitt said in a news release.

-A crowd that had gathered inside the Oklahoma Capitol in support of Jones broke out into loud applause and cheers after the decision was announced shortly after noon Thursday.
+A crowd of Jones’ supporters at the Oklahoma Capitol broke out into loud applause and cheers when the decision was announced shortly after noon Thursday, and more than 100 supporters who had gathered outside the prison in McAlester erupted in cheers.

+“Today is a day of celebration.
+It’s a day to recognize all the people who have come together to be able to fight for Julius,” said Rev. Keith Jossell, Jones’ spiritual adviser.

-Amanda Bass, a lawyer representing Jones, said the team had hoped Stitt would have fully supported the parole board’s recommendation of granting Jones a chance at parole, but that they were grateful Jones wouldn’t be executed.
+Amanda Bass, a lawyer representing Jones, said the team had hoped Stitt would have granted Jones a chance at parole, but they were grateful that he wouldn’t be executed.

 “Governor Stitt took an important step today towards restoring public faith in the criminal justice system by ensuring that Oklahoma does not execute an innocent man,” Bass said in a statement.